AlaYousef/portfolio-project2/README.md

 ![GitHub pages deployed image](assets/documentation/deployment.png)

-  The live link to the Github repository can be found here - https://alayousef.github.io/Portfolio-project1/
+  The live link to the Github repository can be found here - https://alayousef.github.io/portfolio-project2/

 ### Local Development

 #### How to Fork
-To fork the Arabic Book Fair repository:
+To fork the The Prophets History Quiz repository:

 1. Log in (or sign up) to Github.
-2. Go to the repository for this project, [AlaYousef/Portfolio-project1](https://github.com/AlaYousef/Portfolio-project1)
+2. Go to the repository for this project, [AlaYousef/Portfolio-project1](https://github.com/AlaYousef/portfolio-project2)
 3. Click the Fork button in the top right corner.